mopidy/mopidy/docs/installation/index.rst

 ************

-Mopidy itself is a breeze to install, as it just requires a standard Python installation.
+Mopidy itself is a breeze to install, as it just requires a standard Python 2.6 or newer installation.
 The libraries we depend on to connect to the Spotify service is far more tricky to get working for the time being.
 Until installation of these libraries are either well documented by their developers, or the libraries are packaged for various Linux distributions, we will supply our own installation guides here.

 .. toctree::
     :maxdepth: 1